ilyapopov/osmview/README.md

   is bundled within the repository.
   Shall be checked out automatically when cloning.

-To install depemdencies on apt-besed system (Debian and Ubuntu):
+To install dependencies on apt-based system (Debian and Ubuntu):

     sudo apt install libsdl2-dev libsdl2-image-dev libsdl2-ttf-dev libcurl4-openssl-dev libboost-filesystem-dev